Managing Anxiety: Using Yoga and the Breath

 This practice is an example of changing your focus to a present moment activity.
 You can practice this anywhere and at any time without anyone noticing!
 Yoga and breath awareness practices are not a cure-all, however, we can add yoga and breath awareness to our arsenal of self-care practices, which may also include therapy.

 At Repose, we offer many services specializing in anxiety, from an online group to a private yoga class designed to meet you where you are today.
-If you would like more information on the different types of online therapy Repose offers, click this link for more details.
+If you would like more information about experiential therapies Repose offers, reach out to us today.
+You are not alone.
+You can manage your anxiety and we are here to help.

 Learn more about the Repose studio here.
 Learn more about other experiential therapies offered at Repose here